-With themes and insights emerging, I helped create personas for clients, donors, and professionals.
-Developing user stories and use cases helped illustrate who, why, and how users were interacting with the site.
+With themes and insights emerging, we created personas, user stories, and use cases for clients, donors, and professionals.
+These tools helped illustrate who, why, and how users interact with the site.

-The users that Safe Horizon services directly, including victims of violence, friends and family of victims, and potential victims of violence.
+–– Clients: Use Safe Horizon services directly, ie: victims of violence, friends and family of victims, and potential victims of violence.

-The users who give as they are inspired by the mission and impact of the organization, including corporate sponsors, individual donors, and foundations.
+–– Donors: Are inspired by the mission and impact to donate, ie: corporate sponsors, individual donors, and foundations.

-The users that access information from Safe Horizon, including social workers, policy makers, community leaders, and students.
+–– Professionals: Access information from Safe Horizon, ie: social workers, policy makers, community leaders, and students.

-For any project, I aim to create detailed high-fidelity wireframes with real content whenever possible.
-I’ve found that real content often informs UX decisions, helping to prevent surprises later in design and development.
+Working closely with the marketing team, I created high-fidelity wireframes with real content (see below).
+I’ve found that real content often informs design decisions, helping to prevent surprises later in design and development.